eating beaver stew

 History Of Eating Beaver In North America

-Beaver meat has been a part of North American cuisine for centuries, with Native Americans and European settlers alike enjoying the savory flavor.
+Beaver meat has been a part of North American cuisine for centuries, with Indigenous peoples and European settlers alike enjoying the savory flavor.
 Beaver was once abundant in North America, but as the demand for its fur increased, so did the pressure on its population.
-What once was a common and easy to trap animal that was a blessing in a survival situation rapidly turned into an industry that wiped out many beaver species completely.
+What once was a common and easy to trap animal that was a blessing in a survival situation rapidly turned into an industry that devastated beaver populations across the continent.

 The North American Beaver (Castor canadensis) was once found in virtually all aquatic ecosystems in North America, from the Arctic tundra to the deserts in northern Mexico.
-Before European settlers arrived, it is estimated that beavers numbered in the many millions.
+Before European settlers arrived, it is estimated that beaver populations numbered between 60 million and 400 million.
 They were a keystone species responsible for creating wetlands by building dams from trees and branches, which had a significant impact on the environment.

 Beavers are semi-aquatic herbivores and travel from water to land to collect and eat tree bark, leaves, roots, and wetland plants.
 Adults can be up to four feet long and weigh over 60 pounds.
 As the population continues to recover, the positive impacts on the environment, including wetlands preservation, improved habitat for migratory birds, and better water quality for freshwater fishing continues to improve the natural spaces we all enjoy.

-Some Catholics even suggest that eating beaver is ok during Lent since the bible didn't distinguish between "fish" and "mammels" only "of the sea" and "of the land" ... as such, eating beaver is one of those liturgical loopholes that some folks like to exploit and we're not opposed to that creativity!
+Some Catholics even suggest that eating beaver is ok during Lent since the beaver's semi-aquatic lifestyle led a 17th-century Bishop to classify it alongside fish rather than land animals - making it one of those liturgical loopholes that some folks like to exploit and we're not opposed to that creativity!

 Consuming beaver meat is both safe and legal, as long as hunting regulations are followed and proper food safety and hygiene practices are maintained.